fuzziqersoftware/cyclone/README.md

 - Build out query execution functionality.
 - Support rendering graphs as images (perhaps even as SVGs).
 - Fix the graceful shutdown procedure.
 Currently the servers shut down before the store is (synchronously) flushed, which doesn't work if there are pending writes to remote stores in a cluster configuration.
+- Make an easy way to remove nodes from a cluster.
+Probably this could be easily done by adding weights to the hash ring; a store with a weight of zero could exist but have no assigned keys, so verify would move them all to other nodes.